 One issue with Bluetooth radiation from a device like the Fitbit is that there is less research available.
 In fact, even with the small amount of research that is available, you have to weed through the mire of research bias, as many of the studies are funded by mobile phone and Bluetooth device manufacturers.

 Bluetooth radiation from devices like a Fitbit, as you probably saw in the video above, happens in pulses.
-The EMF radiation from these pulses is an extremely short wavelength that travels at very high speeds and is extremely efficient at penetrating human tissue and can potentially cause biological damage.
+The EMF radiation from these pulses is an extremely short wavelength that travels at very high speeds and is extremely efficient at penetrating human tissue and can potentially cause biological damage to the human body.

 As you probably know from many of the other knowledge posts on EMF Academy, consistent close proximity exposure to EMF radiation has been known to potentially cause all kinds of symptoms and health issues like: